AI Governance for EU AI Act Compliance

 Built for the people responsible for AI Act compliance

-EU AI Act compliance touches every stakeholder in a law firm serving EU clients.
-LegalAI Space gives each role the visibility and conformity evidence they need.
+AI Act compliance touches every role in a firm serving EU clients.
+LegalAI Space gives each one the visibility and conformity evidence they need.

 DPOs & Compliance Officers